-In 1959, art historian Carola van Ham founded the auction house Kunsthaus am Museum in her hometown of Cologne.
-As Europe's first female auctioneer she quickly led the company with much optimism, business acumen and sound art historical knowledge to the top group of German auction houses.
+In 1959, art historian Carola van Ham founded the auction house ‘Kunsthaus am Museum’ in her hometown of Cologne.
+As Europe's first female auctioneer she quickly led the company with much optimism, business acumen, and sound art historical knowledge to the top group of German auction houses.

 After completing his studies as a banker from 1989–1991 at Sal Oppenheim in Cologne, one of Europe's preeminent private banks, her son, Markus Eisenbeis, became director of the business in 1996.
 He rejected the possibility of a career in banking in favor of the corporate freedom of the auction house.
-From 1991 to 1995, he studied art history, archeology, and economics in Bonn and London, and at the same time gained practical experience at Christie's in London, as well as at the Etude Jean-Louis Picard (now PIASA) in Paris.
-Markus Eisenbeis converted the auction house, preserving the tradition, into a modern company, competative at international level.
-The first move to larger premises in 1999 was one necessary step.
+From 1991 to 1995, he studied art history, archeology, and economics in Bonn and London, and at the same time gained practical experience at Christie's in London as well as at the Etude Jean-Louis Picard (now PIASA) in Paris.
+Markus Eisenbeis converted the auction house, preserving the tradition, into a modern company, competitive at an international level.
+The first move to larger premises in 1999 was a necessary step.

-Philosophy and Expertise
+Philosophy and expertise

-Our close and trusting relationship with collectors and personal exchanges with museums and foundations form the basis of successful auctions.
-VAN HAM places great emphasis on personal consultation and customer service.
-Our dedicated team of specialists is highly valued by customers at home and abroad.
-They work to ensure customer confidence in the long term.
-A network of international offices and regular Expert Days complete our diverse offerings.
-Our customer Magazine "Art Magazine" presents auction highlights and a significant amount of editorial content, making it unique in Germany.
+Our close and trusting relationship with collectors and close, personal communication with museums and foundations form the basis of successful auctions.
+VAN HAM places great emphasis on personal consultation and comprehensive customer service.
+Our dedicated team of specialists is highly valued by customers at home and abroad, ensuring customer confidence in the long term.
+A network of international offices and regular Expert Days throughout Germany successfully complete our concept.
+Our customer magazine Art Magazine presents auction highlights and a significant amount of editorial content, making it unique in Germany.

 In recent years, and with the backing of guarantees, customers have increasingly decided to purchase objects without ever having seen the original.
 The progressive international nature of auctions made possible through the Internet ensures that the market will remain transparent for collectors and dealers.
-VAN HAM checks all objects valued at over 1,000 € for theft and looting with the Art Loss Register, the world's largest private database of lost and stolen art.
+VAN HAM checks all objects valued at over €1,000 for theft and looting with the Art Loss Register, the world's largest private database of lost and stolen art.
 The process ensures that our auction house knows the proper provenance of each work of art.
 As these initiatives exemplify, VAN HAM's success is grounded its continued reputation as a trustworthy and professional auction house.

 Karl Hofer Committee

 The professional advancement of young art historians is crucial to VAN HAM.
-In addition to offering internships and opportunities for trainees, VAN HAM provides the chance to gain a practical education as a retail merchandiser of art, as well as seminars for professional development.
-As an arts and antiques auctioneer licensed and publically sworn in by the Chamber of Commerce and Industry of Cologne, and as Vice President of Germany's Art Auctioneers Association, Markus Eisenbeis heads the examination board.
-He lectures regularly as a guest at universities to encourage the next generation of art specialists and became a free lecturer at the University of Arts Berlin in 2016.
+In addition to offering internships and opportunities for trainees, VAN HAM provides art retailer apprenticeships as well as seminars for professional development.
+As an arts and antiques auctioneer licensed and publically sworn in by the Chamber of Commerce and Industry of Cologne, Markus Eisenbeis was on the examination board for a long time.
+He is a regular guest lecturer at universities encouraging the young talents and has been an independent lecturer at the University of Arts Berlin since 2016.